-Root canal therapy is typically done to keep a tooth from having to be removed.
+The root canal procedure is typically done to keep a tooth from having to be removed.
 Though pulling out a damaged tooth may seem like the easiest solution to the problem, it actually turns out to be more costly for the patient.
 In addition, it typically causes significant problems for the teeth on either side of the damaged one.
 This procedure is very successful in its purpose, and it typically lasts a lifetime.
-On rare occasion, a tooth will have to be treated again due to more infections.
+On rare occasion, a tooth will have to be treated again due to more root canal infections.

 Common signs and symptoms for possible root canal therapy: